Gary Gilmore: Trial

 Gilmore's murder trial began at the Provo courthouse on October 5, 1976, and lasted two days.
 Peter Arroyo, a motel guest, testified that he saw Gilmore in the motel registration office that night.
-After taking the money, Gilmore ordered Mr. Bushnell to lie down on the floor and then shot him.
-Gerald F. Wilkes, an FBI ballistics expert, matched the two shell casings and the bullet that killed Mr. Bushnell to the gun hidden in the bush, and a patrolman testified that he had traced Gilmore's trail of blood to that same bush.
-Gilmore's two court-appointed lawyers, Michael Esplin and Craig Snyder, made no attempt to cross-examine the majority of the state's witnesses, and rested without calling any witnesses for the defense.
-Gilmore protested, and the following day asked the judge if he could take the stand in his own defense, perhaps arguing that due to the dissociation and lack of control he felt at the time, he had a good case for insanity.
+After taking the money, Gilmore ordered Bushnell to lie down on the floor and then shot him.
+Gerald F. Wilkes, an FBI ballistics expert, matched the two shell casings and the bullet that killed Bushnell to the gun hidden in the bush, and a patrolman testified that he had traced Gilmore's trail of blood to that same bush.
+Gilmore's two court-appointed lawyers, Michael Esplin and Craig Snyder, made no attempt to cross-examine the majority of the state's witnesses and rested without calling any witnesses for the defense.
+Gilmore protested and the following day asked the judge if he could take the stand in his own defense, perhaps arguing that due to the dissociation and lack of control he felt at the time, he had a good case for insanity.
 His attorneys presented the findings of four separate psychiatrists, all of whom had said that Gilmore was aware of what he was doing and that he knew it was wrong at the time.
 While he did have an antisocial personality disorder, which may have been aggravated by drinking and drugs, he did not meet the legal criteria for insanity.
 Gilmore withdrew his request.
 During closing statements, Esplin did mention that since Gilmore had accidentally shot himself, he might have accidentally killed Bushnell.
-Mentioning the lack of witnesses to the shooting, he asked the jury to find Gilmore guilty of second degree murder or even acquit him.
-On October 7, the jury retired to deliberate and by mid-day, they had returned with a guilty verdict for first degree murder.
+Mentioning the lack of witnesses to the shooting, he asked the jury to find Gilmore guilty of second-degree murder or even acquit him.
+On October 7, the jury retired to deliberate and by mid-day, they had returned with a guilty verdict for first-degree murder.
 Later that day, the jury unanimously recommended a death sentence due to the special circumstances of the crime.